planwithdata/Regional-Demographics-Visualizations/README.md

 - **Baltimore Metro Area**
 - And more, focusing on specific counties within these metro areas as outlined in the project instructions.

+### Future Tasks
+The comparison with other regions is currently underway and represents a key area of future development for this project.
+Stay tuned for updates as we expand our analysis to include additional metropolitan areas.

 ## Contributing

 We welcome contributions from researchers, data analysts, and policy makers.
 Whether you're adding new data sources, enhancing the analysis, or improving the visualization, your input is valuable.
 Please see our contributing guidelines for more information on how to participate.